TaraRhoseyn/cardiff_swim_centre_site/README.md

 #### Regular visitors

 8. As a regular visitor, I want to see a timetable so that I can know which times I can use the pool.
-9. As a regular visitor, I want to see information about classes
+9. As a regular visitor, I want to see information about classes.
 10. As a regular visitor, I want to understand the pricing model to understand if becoming a member is cost effective.
 11. As a regular visitor, I want to be able to see what the pool offers to see if there are any updates.